Vaughan Allison: Coffee Time with Vaughan Brand

 In April 2021, Vaughan launched his official handkerchief brand, Coffee Time With Vaughan.
 Produced in collaboration with 100-year-old handkerchief company Intermode Kawabe, and Japanese artists Mariya Suzuki and Yuko Saeki, the first series featured Koffee Mameya and 100-year old Kyoto kissaten Rokuyosha.
 The brand officially launched at Isetan Shinjuku 1st floor, with pop-up stores around the country, including Kyoto Daimaru and nationwide select shops such as Loft.

 The second volume 2022/April - features a collaboration with Blue Bottle Coffee (designed by Ryuto Miyake) and Chatei Hatou (designed by Yosuke Kinoshita).

+In 2023, Vaughan teamed up with Kyoto based artist Shingo to capture Ogawa Coffee, and legendary illustrator Satoshi Hashimoto to produce the Coffee Lawn handkerchief.
+Both shops celebrate their 70th anniversaries in this year.

+In the summer of 2024 Vaughan will launch the fourth season of his brand working with coffee industry heavyweight Leaves Coffee and Kyoto’s hidden gem NijoKoya.